 After an energy usage data request has been submitted through SDG&E’s online Benchmarking Data Request Portal, SDG&E will proactively attempt to obtain Customer Authorization on the requestor’s behalf via the SDG&E if the account holder’s email address or mailing address is on file.

 Building Owners, you can also work with your tenants to complete a Customer Information Service Request (CISR) (pdf).
 Be sure to initial box for EPA Benchmarking.
-Email the CISR to: [email protected].
+Submit to: sdge.com/loa.

 If you have a copy of the tenant’s/account holders most recent SDG&E energy bill, you can bypass the need for Customer Authorization and validate the account by entering the Meter Trio Data (SDG&E account number, meter number and bill amount) in the SDG&E’s Benchmarking Data Request Portal.